 Topics are revisited at the start of lessons that review and recap knowledge from last lesson, last week and last month.
 The EDI framework used within lessons explicitly focusses on recall of previous knowledge.
-We use this format to allow us to improve retention of key knowledge.
+The framework structure is based around Rosenshine's Principles of Instruction and focusses on students improving their 'sticky memory'.
 We also ensure that lessons place a high emphasis on fractions, decimals, percentages and ratio as these topics are fundamental topics that are tested within many other topic areas.